Aironfaar/pureRGB/README.md

 # Pokémon PureRGB (PureRed, PureGreen, PureBlue)

 A purist's enhancement of Pokémon Red, Green, and Blue based on the pokered disassembly, created by Vortyne.
-Please see the original github page for information about this hack: https://github.com/Vortyne/pureRGB
+Please see the [original github page](https://github.com/Vortyne/pureRGB) for information about this hack.
+My own modifications are documented in this readme.

+I don't provide ips files for patching, but you can build this modified version the same way you can build [the disassembly of Pokémon RGB](https://github.com/pret/pokered) using make.

 ## Fork Changes
-First, a bit of a disclaimer: If you play my modded version, create a new save file for it.
+First, a bit of a disclaimer: If you play my modded version of pureRGB, create a new save file for it.
 I didn't update the save import feature to my particular changes, so something might break if you try anyway.
 Also, as long as I play pureRGB myself, I'll try to keep things updated in a way that will avoid issues, but I started this project mostly to satisfy my curiosity whether I could learn to make the changes I wanted, so keeping it up-to-date isn't a high priority for me.
 With that out of the way…

 Some of the modifications are supposed to make certain mono type runs go a bit more smoothly:
 - Arcanine, Parasect and Venusaur can now learn Surf.
-With this change,  Flash, Cut, Strength, Fly or Dig, and Surf.
+With this change, it is possible to cover all of Flash, Cut, Strength, Fly or Dig, and Surf with mono type teams.
 - You can now find at least one pokémon of each type before reaching Pewter City.
 One of them requires interaction with a new NPC, the others are out there in the wild.
 - Seel is now Water/Ice instead of Ice.
 This was the only somewhat reasonable way to provide a proper Ice type pokémon before reaching Pewter City.
 You can disable this change at the usual Type Changer NPC.